MBB-team/VBA-toolbox/_wiki/intertemporal-choice.md

 Notes:

 - the order $$(n,m)$$ of the series controls the effective resolution of the reconstruction.
-- The so-called "discrete-cosine-transform" or DCT may be preferred to the above Fourier basis function set.
+- The so-called "discrete-cosine-transform" or [DCT](https://en.wikipedia.org/wiki/Discrete_cosine_transform) may be preferred to the above Fourier basis function set (the function `Fourier2DBF.m` also deals with DCT).